Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 • Some foods and beverages hinder and block iron absorption, so when following an anemia diet plan, don’t eat iron-rich foods with foods rich in calcium, coffee, tea, eggs, or foods high in oxalates.

-• Food containing beta carotene such as beets, red bell peppers, apricots helps improving iron absorption, so try eating them together with some combination.
+• Food containing beta carotene, such as beets, red bell peppers, and apricots, helps improve iron absorption, so try eating them together with some combination.

 • To boost your iron level, eat various heme and nonheme iron foods any time throughout the day.